 Fruit to Avoid

-Most fruit should be avoided on keto, simply due to the high-sugar, high-carb content.
-Apples, bananas, mangos, watermelon, pears, oranges and other fruits should be avoided.
-Dried fruit and fruit juice are also off-limits.
+You should avoid most fruit on keto, simply due to the high sugar and high carb content.
+Apples, bananas, mangoes, watermelon, pears, oranges, and other fruits are off limits.
+Dried fruit and fruit juice are also way too high in sugary carbs.

 Baking Supplies Shopping List

 Alternative baking flours like almond flour and coconut flour make excellent pantry staples and are the perfect low-carb alternative to regular white flour.
 Use these and keto-friendly sweeteners like stevia and monk fruit to make low-carb, keto-friendly desserts.

 Replace your former pantry items with the products listed below.
 Remember, try to limit your keto treats, focusing on meat, veggies, and eggs instead.